Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 > - **Bim Williams** and **JoWings** for their continued support and guidance.
 > - **Tim Nelson** for his wealth of knowledge on Leaflet JS and taking the time to walk me through bugs experienced.
 > - **James Lowe** for his help and patience in helping me with the country API.
+> - **John Traas** for his help with overcominmg the barrier with videos not stopping on button click and contact modal apperaring after invalid form entries.
 > - **CI staff** and **Slack Community** for always being on-hand with questions posted and assistance requests.
 > - Everyone that takes part in the Slack calls, specifically from the **#In-It-Together** and **#Study-Group** channels.